-This change will enter into force on 2 December 2019.
-Until 1 December 2019 (included), the investment objective of the Sub-Fund will be: "This Sub-Fund invests in a diversified portfolio consisting primarily of high yield fixed income / debt securities issued by Asian entities or their subsidiaries.
-This Sub-Fund's portfolio primarily consists of securities denominated in US dollars as well as the various Asian currencies and aims to maximize total returns through investing primarily in fixed income / debt securities rated below BBB-.
+Investments in Chinese onshore debt securities will be through the China interbank bond market direct access program (the "CIBM Direct Access Program"), QFII/RQFII and/or China Hong Kong Bond Connect ("Bond Connect").
 This Sub-Fund may invest up to 20% of its net assets in ABS, MBS, Contingent Convertible Bonds ("CoCos"), Distressed Securities and Defaulted Securities, with a limit of 10% for Distressed Securities and Defaulted Securities combined.
 In addition, this Sub-Fund may invest up to 10% of its net assets in synthetic fixed income instruments (including credit-linked notes).
 It may also hold up to 10% of its net assets in equity securities to the extent that such securities result from the conversion or exchange of a preferred stock or debt obligation.
-This Sub-Fund may make investments up to 10% of its net assets in Chinese onshore debt securities through the China interbank bond market direct access program (the "CIBM Direct Access Program") and/or China Hong Kong Bond Connect ("Bond Connect")".
+The maximum permissible allocation to debt securities issued by the government of China shall be 100% of the Sub-Fund's net assets.
+5 Eastspring Investments - Asia Sustainable Bond Fund Eastspring Investments - Asia Sustainable Bd Fd The Sub-Fund seeks to invest in a mix of green, social and sustainability ("GSS") bonds and other debt securities issued by Asian governments, quasi-governments, corporates or supranationals, which are aligned to internal Environmental, Social and Governance ("ESG") principles.
+A - USD C - USD D - USD The Sub-Fund's portfolio primarily consists of bonds denominated in US dollars, Euro, as well as the various Asian currencies and aims to maximise total returns through investing in debt securities that are rated as well as unrated.
+The Sub-Fund may make investments up to 20% of its net assets in Chinese onshore debt securities through the China interbank bond market direct access program (the "CIBM Direct Access Program") and/or China Hong Kong Bond Connect ("Bond Connect").
+The Sub-Fund may invest in debt securities that are rated or unrated, with up to 30% of its net assets in securities rated below investment grade (i.e. rated below BBB- by Standard & Poor's or comparable ratings by Moody's Investors Services or Fitch